RSF Research Programs

 - A program on Behavioral Economics focused on research that incorporates insights of psychology and other social sciences into the study of economic behavior.

 - A program of research on the Future of Work concerned primarily with examining the causes and consequences of the declining quality of jobs for less- and moderately-educated workers in the U.S. economy and the role of changes in employer practices, the nature of the labor market and public policies on the employment, earnings, and the quality of jobs of American workers.

-- A working group in the Cultural Contact program on the impact of racial, ethnic, and gender-based attitudes on law enforcement.
+- The Racial Bias in Policing Working Group examines the impact of racial, ethnic, and gender-based attitudes on law enforcement.
 The group is working with metropolitan police departments across the U.S. to develop policies to reduce racial bias in law enforcement.

-- A working group in the Cultural Contact program examines immigrant life outside of customary gateway cities such as New York, Miami, or Los Angeles, with an emphasis on the cultural frictions resulting from the rapid growth of the foreign-born population in the United States at a time of high economic uncertainty and political polarization.
+- The Cultural Contact and Immigration Working Group examines immigrant life outside of customary gateway cities such as New York, Miami, or Los Angeles, with an emphasis on the cultural frictions resulting from the rapid growth of the foreign-born population in the United States at a time of high economic uncertainty and political polarization.